Goal-Space Planning with Subgoal Models: Problem Formulation

-We can incorporate models and planning to improve sample efficiency beyond these basic model-free algorithms.
-In this work, we focus on background planning algorithms: those that learn a model during online interaction and asynchronously update value estimates use dynamic programming updates.\footnote{Another class of planning algorithms are called \emph{model predictive control} (MPC).
-These algorithms learn a model and use decision-time planning by simulating many rollouts from the current state.
-Other recent algorithms using this idea are those doing Monte Carlo tree search (MCTS) online, such as MuZero \citep{schrittwieser2020mastering}.} The classic example of background planning is Dyna \citep{sutton1990integrated}, which performs planning steps by selecting previously observed states, generating transitions---outcome rewards and next states---for every action and performing a Q-learning update with those simulated transitions.

-Planning with learned models, however, has several issues.
-First, even with perfect models, it can be computationally expensive.
-Running dynamic programming can require multiple sweeps, which is infeasible over a large number of states.
-A small number of updates, on the other hand, may be insufficient.
-Computation can be focused by carefully selecting which states to sample transitions from---called search control---but the question about how to do so effectively remains largely unanswered with only a handful of works \citep{moore1993prioritized,wingate2005prioritization,pan2019hill}.

-The second difficulty arises due to errors in the learned models.
-In reinforcement learning, the transition dynamics is represented with an expectation model $\mathbb{E}[S' | s, a]$ or a probabilistic model $P(s' | s, a)$.
+Most model-based reinforcement learning systems learn a state-to-state transition model.
+The transition dynamics model can be either an expectation model $\mathbb{E}[S_{t+1} | S_{t}, A_{t}]$ or a probabilistic model $P(S_{t+1} | S_{t}, A_{t})$.
 If the state space or feature space is large, then the expected next state or distribution over it can be difficult to estimate, as has been repeatedly shown \citep{talvitie2017selfcorrecting}.
 Further, these errors can compound when iterating the model forward or backward \citep{jafferjee2020hallucinating,vanhasselt2019when}.
 It is common to use an expectation model, but unless the environment is deterministic or we are only learning the values rather than action-values, this model can result in invalid states and detrimental updates \citep{wan2019planning}.

-In this work, we take steps towards the ambitious question: how can we leverage a separate computational procedure (planning with a model) to improve learning in complex environments?
-More specifically, we consider background planning for value-based methods.
-We address the two difficulties with classic background planning strategies discussed above, by focusing planning on a set of subgoals (abstract states) and changing the form of the model.
+The goal in this work is to develop a model-based approach that avoids learning the state-to-state transition model, but still obtains the benefits of model-based learning for faster learning and adaptation.